Is Your Skins Moisture Barrier Damaged?

 Cut out the foaming cleanser while working towards fixing the moisture barrier.
 The aim is to clean but not strip and irritate.

-Make sure you have the right ingredients in your moisturiser.
+Make sure you have the right ingredients in your serum and moisturiser.

 Moisturisers are one of the key things to getting your barrier back in good shape.
 Look for ingredients that mimic the lipids found in the skin.